 The creation of this union will give the Earth sciences more influence in policy-making and in the implementation of solutions to preserve the natural environment and to create more sustainable societies for the people living in the Mediterranean region.
 It is hoped that the union will also provide opportunities to Mediterranean geoscientists to undertake interdisciplinary collaborative research.
 MedGU plans to recognize the work of the most active geoscientists with a number of awards and medals.

 Although MedGU has not yet been officially inaugurated, its first annual meeting was organized in November 2022 in Istanbul (MedGU-21) and the second meeting was organized in Marrakech (MedU-22).
 This has provided a forum to achieve a consensus for the formation of this non-profit international union of geoscientists.
 Membership will be open to individuals who have a professional engagement with the Earth, planetary and space sciences and related studies, including students and retired seniors.

-It is expected that hundreds of participants from all over the world will attend this first MedGU Annual Meeting 2021, making it one of the largest and most prominent geosciences event in the region.
+It is expected that hundreds of participants from all over the world will attend this second MedGU Annual Meeting 2022, making it one of the largest and most prominent geosciences event in the region.
 So far, over 1300 abstracts have been submitted from 95 countries.
 The meeting’s sessions will cover a wide range of topics with more details available on the Conference Tracks.

-This first 2021 Annual Meeting will have a "hybrid" format, with both in-person and virtual participation.
+This second 2022 Annual Meeting will have a "hybrid" format, with both in-person and virtual participation.
 Springer, its official partner, will publish the proceedings in a book series (indexed in Scopus) as well as a number of special issues in diverse scientific journals (for more details, see Publications).
 The official journal of MedGU is Mediterranean Geoscience Reviews (Springer).

 In recent years, as in-house Editor for Springer for the Middle East and Africa, I have had the opportunity to meet many successful geoscientists from the region and I have come to realize how difficult it is for many of them to travel to international conferences to show their work and build collaborations.
 It is my belief that a large event organized through a single federation representing the geoscience community around the Mediterranean and in the broader MENA region could be of enormous benefit.